woehrl01/aws-auth-jwt/README.md

 ## Usage with OPA

 The following example shows how to use OPA to authorize the token and add additional claims to the token.
-The package name must be `awsiamjwt.authz`.
+The package name must be `awsauthjwt.authz`.
 You can use the `input` variable to access the IAM role and account ID.

 ### Input